neverreturnplzthx/Y-14-Combo-Terminal/README.md

 To edit - use Twine and import project

-(Some notes: use A to grant admin privileges where needed; use DEBUG to speed up scuttle time)
+(Some notes: ` button allows access to settings with custom themes; use A to grant admin privileges where needed; use DEBUG to speed up scuttle time)